tagazok/my-workshops/custom-vision/tutorial.md

 title: Azure Static Web App
 ---

-## What is Azure Static Web Apps
+## What is Azure Static Web Apps (SWA)

-Azure Static Web Apps is a service that enables developers to deploy their web applications on Azure in a seamless way.
-This means developers can focus on their code and spend less time administering servers!
+Azure SWA is a service that enables developers to deploy their web applications on Azure in a seamless way.
+This means developers can focus on their code and spend less time administrating servers!

-So, with Azure Static Web Apps (aka SWA), developers can not only deploy frontend static apps and their serverless backends but they can also benefit from features like `Custom domains`, `pre-prod environments`, `authentication providers`, `custom routing` and more.
+So, with Azure SWA, developers can not only deploy frontend static apps and their serverless backends but they can also benefit from features like `Custom domains`, `pre-prod environments`, `authentication providers`, `custom routing` and more.

 ### Who is it for?
-Azure Static Web Apps is for every developer who wants to spend more time in their code editor than they do managing resources in the cloud.
+Azure SWA is for every developer who wants to spend more time in their code editor than they do managing resources in the cloud.

 If you are a so-called "Full stack developer", then you probably want to deploy both your frontend and your backend to the cloud, ideally with limited administration and configuration management.

-### Front end developers
+### Frontend developers
-Azure Static Web Apps supports many frameworks and static site generators out of the box.
-If you are using a framework like `Angular`, `React`, `Vue.js`, a site generator like `Gatsby`, `Hugo` or one of the many solutions Azure Static Web Apps supports, then you don't have to take care of the deployment.
+Azure SWA supports many frameworks and static site generators out of the box.
+If you are using a framework like `Angular`, `React`, `Vue.js`, a site generator like `Gatsby`, `Hugo` or one of the many solutions Azure SWA supports, then you don't have to take care of the deployment.
 If you have a specific need to customise the build for your app, you can configure it yourself very easily!

 ### Backend developers
-Azure Static Web Apps relies on `Azure Functions` for your application backend.
+Azure SWA relies on `Azure Functions` for your application backend.
 So, if you are developing in `JavaScript`, `Java`, `Python` or `.NET`, SWA makes it very easy to deploy your backend as well!

 <div class="box info">
 <div>
-You can find the official Static Web Apps documentation here:
+You can find the official SWA documentation here:
 <a href="https://aka.ms/swadocs?ocid=OCID&wt.mc_id=WTMCID" target="_blank">https://aka.ms/swadocs</a>
 </div>
 </div>

-Oh, and did I forget to mention there is a Free tier for Static Web Apps?
+Oh, and did I forget to mention there is a Free tier for SWA?
 You can start using it for free and only pay once your application gets popular!

 --sep--